 In terms of manufacturing, manufactured intermediate goods such as steel, cement and bricks, tar, glass and the like are primary inputs into most infrastructure projects.
 Manufacturers of such products benefit from the uptick in demand for construction materials, thus enabling them to expand their outputs and operational capacity, and increase employment.
 According to the World Bank Group (2022), as of 2021, South Africa imported approximately 64 per cent of its manufactured goods.
-While infrastructure investment has a significant impact on the domestic manufacturing sector, this impact could in fact be even larger if the investment drive was accompanied by measures that prioritised the use of domestically manufactured goods through support for the expansion of the production of value-add manufactured goods.
+While infrastructure investment has a significant impact on the domestic manufacturing sector, this impact could in fact be even larger if the investment drive was accompanied by measures that prioritised the use of domestically manufactured goods.